Although CC&Rs are presumed reasonable

 - Where two inconsistent provisions govern the same matter, the more specific provision controls over the general provision.
 (Code Civ.
 Proc. §1859; Starlight Ridge v.
 Hunter-Bloor)

-: For assistance interpreting or amending your documents, contact us
+: Boards needing assistance interpreting or amending documents can contact us

 To stay current with issues affecting community associations, subscribe to the Davis-Stirling Newsletter